apache/spark/docs/scheduler.rst

   and the upstream/downstream dependencies.
 Note that a confirmation window comes next and allows you to see the set you are about to clear.
 You can also clear all task instances associated with the dag.
-* The CLI command ``airflow clear -h`` has lots of options when it comes to clearing task instance states, including specifying date ranges, targeting task_ids by specifying a regular expression, flags for including upstream and downstream relatives, and targeting task instances in specific states (``failed``, or ``success``)
+* The CLI command ``airflow tasks clear -h`` has lots of options when it comes to clearing task instance states, including specifying date ranges, targeting task_ids by specifying a regular expression, flags for including upstream and downstream relatives, and targeting task instances in specific states (``failed``, or ``success``)